Industrial Serial Device Servers & Converters

 Rugged RS232/RS485 to TCP/IP Gateways Built for Deterministic IIoT

 When connecting legacy field equipment to modern SCADA or cloud platforms, generic consumer hardware fails.
-Valtoris engineers industrial serial device servers specifically designed for harsh environments.
-Featuring true Modbus RTU to TCP parsing, MQTT protocol support, and robust 3000V electrical isolation.
+Valtoris engineers robust industrial serial converters and Modbus gateways specifically designed for harsh environments.
+From compact DIN-rail units for control cabinets to high-density rackmount solutions, our hardware features true Modbus RTU to TCP parsing, MQTT support, and 3000V galvanic isolation.

 Serial to Ethernet Converters